If you’ve only got a minute:

 4. Long-term savings with SRS

 Since SRS is a voluntary scheme to encourage individuals to save for retirement, you need to have a long-time horizon when setting your monies aside.
-Therefore, any withdrawals made before the statutory retirement age (currently age 63, effective from 1 July 2022) will incur a 5% withdrawal penalty, and 100% of the amount withdrawn will be subject to tax.
+Therefore, any withdrawals made before the statutory retirement age when you made your first SRS contribution (currently age 63, effective from 1 July 2022) will incur a 5% withdrawal penalty, and 100% of the amount withdrawn will be subject to tax.

 The penalty will only be waived under certain circumstances including death, medical grounds, and bankruptcy.

-Your statutory retirement age for penalty-free withdrawal is based on the statutory retirement age prevailing at the time of your first contribution.
-If you have already opened an SRS account and made your first contribution, any subsequent change in the statutory retirement age (e.g. up to age 65) will not affect you.
+If you have already opened an SRS account and made your first contribution, any subsequent changes in the statutory retirement age (e.g. up to age 65) will not affect you.
 When you withdraw at retirement, only 50% of the sum will be subject to tax.
 You can spread your withdrawals over a period of up to 10 years to potentially enjoy tax savings.

 Tip: Evaluate your personal financial situation before making any SRS contributions.
-Ensure that these are funds that you can lock up for the long-term.
+Ensure that these are funds that you can set aside for the long-term.

 5. Opening an SRS Account